 Hello!
 Welcome to my website!

-Down Canal on the Lehigh - a collection of 19th Century Canal songs, some Americana folk songs, and some originals ($15 plus shipping)
+Down Canal on the Lehigh - a collection of 19th Century Canal songs, some Americana folk songs, and some originals.

-Of Canals and Coal - more fun with 19th Century Canal and Coal songs, including 16 Tons and the Cat Came Back ($15 plus shipping)
+Of Canals and Coal - more fun with 19th Century Canal and Coal songs, including 16 Tons and the Cat Came Back.

-Please email me with any questions that you may have and enjoy looking around the website!
+Please contact me with any questions that you may have and enjoy looking around the website!

 Roy Justice - Singing Historian

 If you are interested in having me present an entertaining, interesting and educational program to your group or gathering on different aspects and topics of American History, here is a list of program topics.
 You can listen to an Audio Explanation of how I go about presenting my programs by going to the "Program Audio Sample" page.

 Music and Historytelling!